What helps constipation on the keto diet?

 Increasing intake of soluble and insoluble fiber, prebiotic fiber and probiotic bacteria are an effective keto constipation remedy.

-Fiber helps to provide bulk and the probiotic beneficial bacteria feed on the prebiotic fiber which together helps digest the food we eat.
+Fiber helps to provide bulk and keeps things moving in our colon.
+The probiotic beneficial bacteria feeds on the prebiotic fiber.
+Working together in synergistic harmony the bacteria helps us digest the food we eat.

-When you sit down and come up with your Keto Diet Grocery list make sure to include plenty of green leafy vegetables and asparagus.
+When you sit down and come up with your Keto Diet Grocery list, make sure to include plenty of fiber rich foods.
+Green leafy vegetables, broccoli, cauliflower and asparagus are ideal.

 It’s a lot more complicated than that and scientist are still discovering new ways the stomach, through its gut bacteria, signal the body and mind.
 Healthy gut bacteria has positively been linked to a strong immune system.